borisding/universsr-installer/README.md

 ## Options & Commands

 ```
-Usage: index new [options] <project>
+$ universsr --help

+  Description
- Installing new universsr boilerplate into project directory.
+    Installing new universsr starter boilerplate into project directory

- Options:
+  Usage
+    $ universsr <command> [options]

+  Available Commands
+    new

+  For more info, run any command with the `--help` flag
+    $ universsr new --help

+  Options
-   -V, --version  output the version number
+    -v, --version    Displays current version
-   -h, --help     output usage information
+    -h, --help       Displays this message

- Commands:
+$ universsr new --help

+  Usage
-   new [options] <project>
+    $ universsr new <project> [options]

- Examples of options usage for new `my-project`:
+  Options
+    -c, --clone      Install universsr boilerplate by cloning the master repository
+    -f, --force      Force fresh install by removing existing project directory before installation starts
+    -r, --release    Specify version of release to download. (default: master)
+    -h, --help       Displays this message

+  Examples
+    $ universsr new my-project -c
- Clone install:                universsr new -c my-project (clone github repository with depth=1 and install)
+    $ universsr new my-project -cf
- Force clone install:          universsr new -cf my-project (remove all and install new copy with git clone method)
- Force download install:       universsr new -f my-project (remove all and install new copy with download method)
- Download release install:     universsr new -r 'v2.0.0' my-project (download release version v2.0.0 and install)
+    $ universsr new my-project -f
- Force install release:        universsr new -fr 'v2.0.0' my-project (remove all and download release version v2.0.0 and install)
+    $ universsr new my-project -r v2.0.0
 ```